What Is The Oxidation Number Of Nitrogen

 9. Hydrogen usually has an oxidation number of +1 in compounds, except when bonded to metals, where it is -1 (e.g., NaH).

 The history of oxidation numbers is intertwined with the development of the concept of oxidation and reduction.
 Initially, oxidation was associated solely with the combination of a substance with oxygen.
-However, as chemistry progressed, it became clear that similar processes could occur without oxygen.
+Still, as chemistry progressed, it became clear that similar processes could occur without oxygen.
 The concept of oxidation number emerged as a way to generalize and quantify these processes, providing a consistent framework for understanding redox reactions.
 Scientists like Jöns Jacob Berzelius played a key role in developing early concepts related to oxidation states, paving the way for the modern definition and application of oxidation numbers.

 Trends and Latest Developments